Oulu-IMEDS/OAProgression/README.md

-# Personalized Osteoarthritis Progression Prediction using Machine Learning
+# Multimodal Machine Learning-based Knee Osteoarthritis Progression Prediction from Plain Radiographs and Clinical Data

 *Codes for paper and the pre-trained models.*

-(c) Aleksei Tiulpin, University of Oulu, 2018.
+(c) Aleksei Tiulpin, University of Oulu, 2018-2019.

 ## About